Presymplectic geometry and Liouville sectors with corners and its monoidality: Introduction

-\begin{remark} \begin{enumerate} \item Our definition is closer to the one given in the spirit of $G$-structure (with integrability condition) \cite{chern}, \cite{sternberg}.
-(See also Corollary \ref{cor:convexity} for a similar characterization of convexity at infinity imposed in Definition (\ref{item. convex corner}).)
-In this sense, the choice of a section corresponds to a reduction of the structure group from $\Diff(\R)$ to $\Diff(\R,\{0\})$ of the $\R$-bundle associated to the null foliation. \item It is worthwhile to mention that the presymplectic structure on $(\del M, \omega_\del)$ uniquely determines a symplectic structure on the germ of a neighborhood up to symplectic diffeomorphism.
+\begin{remark} \begin{enumerate} \item In the point of $G$-structures, the choice of a section corresponds to a reduction of the structure group from $\Diff(\R)$ to $\Diff(\R,\{0\})$ of the $\R$-bundle associated to the null foliation. \item It is worthwhile to mention that the presymplectic structure on $(\del M, \omega_\del)$ uniquely determines a symplectic structure on the germ of a neighborhood up to symplectic diffeomorphism.
 (See \cite{gotay}.)
-Our definition of Liouville $\sigma$-sectors \emph{with corners} is much based on Gotay's coisotropic embedding theorem of presymplectic manifolds \cite{gotay}, applied to a germ of neighborhoods of the boundary $\del M$ or more generally of coisotropic submanifolds of $(M,d\lambda)$. \item The condition \eqref{item. foliation section} depends only on the presymplectic geometry of $(\del M, d\lambda_\del)$ with $\lambda_\del = i_{\del M}^*\lambda$ while the conditions \eqref{item. contact boundary} and \eqref{item. convex corner} depend on the Liouville geometry of the ideal contact boundary $\del_\infty M$ the details of $\lambda$ on which matter only ``at infinity''.
+Our definition of Liouville $\sigma$-sectors \emph{with corners} is much based on Gotay's coisotropic embedding theorem of presymplectic manifolds \cite{gotay}, applied to a germ of neighborhoods of the boundary $\del M$ or more generally of coisotropic submanifolds of $(M,d\lambda)$. \item The condition \eqref{item. foliation section} depends only on the presymplectic geometry of $(\del M, d\lambda_\del)$ with $\lambda_\del = i_{\del M}^*\lambda$ while the conditions \eqref{item. contact boundary} and \eqref{item. convex corner} depend on the Liouville geometry at infinity of the ideal contact boundary $\del_\infty M$.
 The two geometries are connected by the global topological triviality of the characteristic foliation implied by \eqref{item. foliation section}.
 (See Theorem \ref{thm:GPS-question-intro}.) \end{enumerate} \end{remark}